Meet the Brunel Medical School Team

 Deputy Curriculum Development Lead

-Anshuni was previously a medical fellow at Imperial College London within Collaborative Partnerships Office and Medical Ethics and Law.
-Currently she is StR in Palliative Medicine in London NW Deanery
+Anshuni was previously a medical fellow at Imperial College London.
+Currently she is doing a Specialty Training Programme in Palliative Medicine in London NW Deanery.

 At Brunel Medical School Anshuni develops and builds the curriculum across all Years, integrates across the curriculum teams as well as embeds the School’s principles of interprofessional learning and equality, diversity and inclusion.